eclipse-kuksa/kuksa-incubation/seat_service/integration_test/README.md

 Relevant scripts:

 - `integration_test/it-config` : This config defines the used images, tags, and docker specific options per val container.\
-  **NOTE**: It gets Data Broker and dbc2val tags from `./prerequisite_settings.json`, and if `SEAT_TAG`, `HVAC_TAG` environment variables are set to `prerelease`, seat_service and hvac_service are build from local sources and tagged as ghcr.io images.
+  **NOTE**: It gets Data Broker and dbc2val tags from `./prerequisite_settings.json`, and if `SEAT_TAG` environment variables are set to `prerelease`, seat_service are build from local sources and tagged as ghcr.io images.
 - `integration_test/it-seat-move.sh`: This script is used to execute `seat_svc_client` from seat_service container to initiate seat movement for integration tests.
-- `integration_test/it-hvac-cli.sh`: This script is used to execute `./hvac_service/testclient.py` to request hvac temperature and status changes.
 - `integration_test/it-setup.sh`: This is the main script handling val containers lifecycle:

     ```text